Our memorial hounds are a great way to honour a greyhound-loving family member* who has passed.

 I wish to leave a legacy.
 How can I do this?

-Greyhound Rescue Wales is an entirely independent charity that receives no government funding or lottery funding towards the running of the charity.
-Much of our progress over the years has been due to the generosity of those who have left a monetary gift to us in their will, such as purchasing our Hillcrest sanctuary.
+Greyhound Rescue Wales is an entirely independent charity that receives no government or racing industry funding.
+Much of our progress over the years has been due to the generosity of those who have left a monetary gift to us in their will.
+Perhaps the most impactful of these was in 2011, when were able to purchase our Hillcrest rehoming centre with funds left to us by long-time supporter Lee Frank.